cobaltt7/OneAuth/.github/CONTRIBUTING.md

-# Wgyt Website Contributing guidelines
+# Contributing

-## rule 1

-follow code of conduct
+-   Follow the code of conduct
-see code-of-conduct.md

-## rule 2

-please make your commit messages useful basicly dont make it "fix" im guilty of this - @wgyt

-## rule 3

-solve bugs and issues, discussions go in discussions
+-   Make your commit mesaages meaningful, aka more than one word long
+-   Please don't merge pull requests without reviews from the admins (anyone on the @onedotprojects/developers team)